 Academic Technology is a vital part of teaching and learning at Cornell.
 The Instructional Technology Librarian, Audiovisual Specialist, Technology Peer Consultants, and Audiovisual student workers work to support Cornell students, faculty, and staff through training, purchase of new technologies, and technology support.
 The ATS is an open lab space with computers, scanners, printers, and tablets for use within the studio and various equipment that can be checked out.

 The Academic Technology Studio

-Audiovisual Services office, provides service to faculty, staff, and students of Cornell College as well as community patrons from the Mount Vernon area.
+Audiovisual Services office, provides service to faculty, staff, and students of Cornell College.
 These services are free, but are scheduled on a first-come/first-serve basis.
 Some restrictions may apply.
-The Audiovisual Services office can provide instruction on using the campus technology classrooms.
 For more information or assistance in Audiovisual Services, please contact Matt.

 |Hours:||Monday-Friday: 8:00 a.m. to 4:30 p.m.|